Something's Always Wrong

-"Something's Always Wrong" is a single by alternative rock band Toad the Wet Sprocket.
-The song is included on their 1994 album Dulcinea.
+"Something's Always Wrong" is a single by American alternative rock band Toad the Wet Sprocket.
+The song is included on their fourth studio album, Dulcinea (1994).
 "Something's Always Wrong" was co-written by Glen Phillips and Todd Nichols.
-Although not as popular as "Fall Down", "Something's Always Wrong" became a hit in the United States and Canada and helped propel Dulcinea to platinum status.
+Although not as popular as "Fall Down", "Something's Always Wrong" became a chart hit in the United States and Canada.